CepGen -- A generic central exclusive processes event generator for hadron-hadron collisions: Physics cases

 \section{Physics cases}

-Beside the two-photon ($t$-channel) production of lepton (or fermion) pairs already mentioned above, multiple matrix elements are included in the current version of our event generator.
+Beside the two-photon ($t$-channel) production of lepton (or fermion) pairs already mentioned in this paper, multiple matrix elements are included in the current version of our event generator.
 For instance, one may quote:

 \begin{itemize} \item the two-photon production of a $W^\pm$ gauge boson pair, recently studied experimentally at the LHC \cite{Chatrchyan:2013akv,Khachatryan:2016mud,Aaboud:2017oiq}, and formulated in \cite{Luszczak:2018ntp} ; \item the diffractive photoproduction of low- and intermediate mass vector mesons, previously implemented in DIFFVM \cite{List:1998jz} ; \item the inclusive, gluon-induced production of a fermion pair, using unintegrated parton distributions following the KMR procedure \cite{Kimber:2001sc,Watt:2003vf}. \end{itemize}